bezokurepo/conferences-and-papers/README.md

 Bezoku attended and attended most of the workshops.
 Empirical findings on monolingual models and the ongoing challenges in annotation quality were highlights.
 ## The 19th Linguistic Annotation workshop - https://sigann.github.io/LAW-XIX-2025/program.html
 We did not attend this one, but papers including "The revision of linguistic annotation in the Universal Dependencies framework: a look at the annotators’ behavior" are excellent
-## Please suggest other noteworthy conference on the field of UD / low resource and indigenous languages